symfony/symfony-docs/templating/global_variables.rst

 Using Service Container Parameters
 ----------------------------------

-You can also take advantage of the built-in :ref:`book-service-container-parameters` system, which lets you isolate or reuse the value:
+You can also take advantage of the built-in :ref:`service-container-parameters` system, which lets you isolate or reuse the value:

 .. code-block:: yaml